The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of L S Lowry’s The Fever Van (signed) is estimated to be worth between £2,400 and £3,600.
-Over the past 12 months, 10 works have been sold with an average selling price of £2,500.
-This lithograph print, created in 1972, has an auction history of 30 total sales since its entry to the market in September 2005.
-The hammer price over the past five years has ranged from £1,500 in September 2024 to £6,000 in December 2023, with an average annual growth rate of -9%.
-The edition size of this artwork is limited to 700.
+The value of L S Lowry's The Fever Van (signed) is estimated to be worth between £2,400 and £3,600.
+This lithograph print, created in 1972, has shown consistent value growth since its first sale in September 2005.
+Over the past 12 months, the artwork has sold 10 times, with an average selling price of £2,500.
+In the last five years, the hammer price has ranged from £1,500 in September 2024 to £6,000 in December 2023.
+The current average annual growth rate of this work is -9%.
+The edition size of this piece is limited to 700.

 Unlock up-to-the-minute market data on L S Lowry's The Fever Van, login or create a free account today